osi03224/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that prints hello user, where user is the current Linux user Create a script that counts the number of directories in the PATH Create a script that counts the number of directories in the PATH
+Create a script that prints hello user, where user is the current Linux user Create a script that counts the number of directories in the PATH Create a script that counts the number of directories in the PATH Create a script that counts the number of directories